Chaos in Kyiv as escape routes close

 It has been nearly 80 years since Kyiv was last consumed by fighting, when the Red Army liberated the city from three years of Nazi rule.

-Now, an army is again approaching from the north and east.
+Now, a Russian army is again approaching from the north and east.
 But it is coming to conquer, not to liberate.

 This is the situation now faced by Ukraine’s capital, as the civilians remaining in the city scramble to flee or seek shelter as the Russian noose closes.